 The digital age has radically altered the employment landscape.
-The once standard 9 to 5 routine is going the way of the dinosaur.
-If you’re a dog lover, or social media aficionado, or just really good at putting together Ikea furniture, there’s a side hustle for you.
+The once standard nine-to-five routine is going the way of the dinosaur; if you’re a dog lover, a social media aficionado, or just really good at putting together Ikea furniture, there’s a side hustle for you.

 Independence in the Digital Age